Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/samples/README.md

 products:
   - azure
   - azure-cognitive-services
-  - azure-documenttranslation
+  - azure-document-translation
 urlFragment: documenttranslation-samples
 ---

 # Samples for Azure Document Translator client library for Python

 These code samples show common scenario operations with the Azure Document Translator client library.
-The async versions of the samples require Python 3.5 or later.
+The async versions of the samples require Python 3.6 or later.

-You can authenticate your client with a Cognitive Services/Document Translator API key or through Azure Active Directory with a token credential from [azure-identity][azure_identity]:
+You can authenticate your client with a Document Translator API key:
 * See [sample_authentication.py][sample_authentication] and [sample_authentication_async.py][sample_authentication_async] for how to authenticate in the above cases.

 These sample programs show common scenarios for the Document Translator client's offerings.